How our application process works

 Numeracy – measures your strengths and weaknesses in an engineering context

-Spatial Awareness – measures your ability to visualise two and three-dimensional shapes, which have been rotated, or converted to a mirror image
+Spatial Relationships – looks at your ability to visualise two and three-dimensional shapes, which have been rotated, or mirror image

 Mechanical Reasoning – looks at your ability to understand basic mechanical principles of motion, direction, and applied forces in an engineering context

 Principles of Measurement – assess your ability to understand units and principles of measurement